GuestKP/Y2S2_TM/Big_HW1/README.md

 ### Plots

-Plot of $a^t(t)$ has two spikes due to concatenation of point arrays and numerical error.
+Plot of $a^t(t)$ has two spikes due to concatenation of point arrays and numerical errors.

 ![](task1_plots.png)